© Nick Berry

 The PCCs have adopted the Church of England’s policies and best practice on safeguarding which may be found on the Church of England’s website.

-Our benefice safeguarding officer is Julie Thompson, who may be contacted at church or by email email@example.com.
+Our benefice safeguarding coordinator is Julie Thompson, who may be contacted via one of our churches or by email firstname.lastname@example.org.